Carlos Kleiber

 Carlos Kleiber (3 July 1930 – 13 July 2004) was a German-born Austrian conductor, who is widely regarded as among the greatest conductors of all time.
 The son of the conductor Erich Kleiber, he was particularly known for the Romantic repertoire.
-John Rockwell notes writes: "A fabled perfectionist, he demanded long hours of rehearsal as his reputation grew and allowed him to obtain such concessions.
+John Rockwell writes: "A fabled perfectionist, he demanded long hours of rehearsal as his reputation grew and allowed him to obtain such concessions.
 But he made all that work pay off in performances that blended exactitude with impassioned spontaneity."
+He disliked making recordings, and his discography is small compared to his contemporaries.

 Early life

 Kleiber was born as Karl Ludwig Bonifacius Kleiber in Berlin in 1930, the son of the eminent Austrian conductor Erich Kleiber and American Ruth Goodrich (née Baumgardner, 1900 – 1967), from Waterloo, Iowa.
 In 1935, the Kleiber family emigrated to Buenos Aires and Karl was renamed Carlos.
 As a youth, he had an English governess and grew up in English boarding schools.
 He also composed, sang, and played piano and timpani.
 While his father noticed his son's musical talents, he nevertheless dissuaded Carlos from pursuing a musical career: "What a pity the boy is musically talented", wrote Erich to a friend.

 Carlos first studied chemistry at ETH Zurich but soon decided to dedicate himself to music.
 He was répétiteur at the Gärtnerplatz Theatre in Munich in 1952 and made his conducting debut with the operetta Gasparone at Potsdam theatre in 1954.
 From 1958 to 1964 he was Kapellmeister at the Deutsche Oper am Rhein in Düsseldorf and Duisburg, and then at the Opera in Zurich from 1964 to 1966.
 Between 1966 and 1973 he was first Kapellmeister in Stuttgart, his last permanent post.
 During the following years, he often conducted at the Bavarian State Opera in Munich.

 During his time at Düsseldorf his operatic repertoire included Giuseppe Verdi's La traviata, Rigoletto, I due Foscari and Otello, Giacomo Puccini's La bohème and Madama Butterfly, Richard Strauss' Daphne and Der Rosenkavalier, Jacques Offenbach's Les Contes d'Hoffmann plus several of his operettas, Franz Lehár's The Merry Widow, Engelbert Humperdinck's Hansel and Gretel, Igor Stravinsky's Oedipus Rex and Ruggero Leoncavallo's Edipo re.
 At Zurich he conducted Verdi's Falstaff and Bedřich Smetana's The Bartered Bride for the first time.